The basic idea behind the development of Crestwing has been to develop a wave energy converter which:

 Test in wavetank at Aalborg university, scale: 1:30

 Aalborg University, AAU, is the most experienced university in Denmark regarding testing of maritime structures.
 AAU participated in 2008-09 with tests of Crestwing for one year.

-Tests with various weights on the device were carried out at AAU to understand how or if the weight of the device would influence the system.
+Tests with various weights on the device were carried out at AAU, to understand how, or if, the weight of the device would influence the system.

 The goal was to demonstrate that the system did not only work through Archimedes´ principle of displacement.
 If the efficiency rose when the pontoons were heavier, it would mean that the atmospheric pressure only had a minor influence on the system.
-These tests showed that the weight had little to none influence on the efficiency of the device.
+These tests showed that the weight had little to no influence on the efficiency of the device.